gunnaraasen/terraform-aws-influx/examples/local-mocks/README.md

 packer build -only=influxdb-docker-ubuntu influxdb.json
 ```

-To run the Docker image, head into one of the `examples/influxdb-xxx/local-test` folders and run:
+To run the Docker image, head into either the `examples/influxdb-single-cluster/local-test` or the `examples/influxdb-multi-cluster/local-test` folder and run:

 ```
 docker-compose up